Company

 Hadrian's Temple, Ephesus

 Cleopatra was Queen, 18 years old, spoke nine languages, studied politics, economics, mathematics, she was a scientist, chemist and an expert in poisons, 21 years, she was in The Sinai Desert raising an army, plotting her return to the throne.
-Her brilliant manoeuvers won strategic alliances with Caesar and Antony, changing the course of history.
+Her brilliant manoeuvres won strategic alliances with Caesar and Antony, changing the course of history.
 The Ptolemaic period began in 305 BCE, one of Alexander the Great's generals became Ptolemy 1 Soter of Egypt and later of course, Cleopatra (fluent in Egyptian) 30 BCE, ends 275 years of Greek rule of Egypt, aged 39 years.

 The Fitzwilliam Museum : Egyptology, 16,000 Egyptian artifacts, incredible Seven-ton Sarcophagus, Lid of Ramesses 111.